-The Fredericksburg area battlefields have one of the highest concentrations of battlefields anywhere in the U.S. You will find 5 Civil War Battlefields within 20-square miles: Fredericksburg, Chancellorsville, Mine Run, The Wilderness, and Spotsylvania Court House.
+The Fredericksburg area battlefields have one of the highest concentrations of battlefields anywhere in the U.S. You will find five Civil War Battlefields within the 20 square miles of the Fredericksburg & Spotsylvania National Military Park: Fredericksburg, Chancellorsville, Mine Run, The Wilderness, and Spotsylvania Court House.

 The Best Place to Study the American Civil War